Fauna of Belize: Reptiles

 In Belize, there are 2 species of crocodilians that roam around the waters, the American crocodile and Morelet's crocodile.
 Although both of these species are not particularly aggressive, they are found as a danger to humans.
 The American crocodile can grow up to 6.4 m (21 ft), on average being about 4 m (13 ft).
 They are usually found in the swamps and lowlands of Belize.
-Morelet's crocodile, which is smaller, can grown up to 4 m (13 ft) but the average size is 2.5 m (8 ft).
+Morelet's crocodile, which is smaller, can grow up to 4 m (13 ft) but the average size is 2.5 m (8 ft).
 These crocodiles are mostly seen along the coast of Northern and Central Belize in freshwater.

 Belize has many species and types of turtles.
 There are three species of hard-shelled sea turtles such as the loggerhead, which on average is 2.3 m (7.5 ft) long and 540 kg (1190 lb.).
 They are found in the open oceans and coastal waters of Belize.
 Another is the green sea turtle which on average is 1.5 m (5 ft) and can weigh up to 100 kg (220 lb.).
 Green sea turtles migrate across open seas but are primarily found in shallow coastal waters.
 The third type of hard-shelled sea turtle that can be found in Belize is the hawksbill turtle.
 This sea turtle is only about 1 m (3.3 ft) and does not exceed 50 kg (110 lb.), and they are usually found near coral reefs or rocky areas of the sea.
 Five species of mud and musk turtles are found in the fresh water bodies of Belize: narrow-bridged musk turtles, Tabasco mud turtles, white-lipped mud turtles, scorpion mud turtles, and Mexican giant musk turtles.
 Two of the species of turtles that live primarily on land in Belize are the furrowed wood turtle and the slider turtle.
 Some other species of turtles commonly found in Belize are Central American river turtles which live in fresh water and their average size is about 65 cm (25 in), and snapping turtles which can tolerate any type of body of water, and on average are about 47 cm (18 in).